lgraubner/larsgraubner.com/content/blog/handle-outside-clicks.md

 ---
-categories: ["React"]
+categories: ['React']
 date: 2016-10-18T12:00:00+02:00
 description: "Sometimes it's useful to detect clicks outside of a React component.
 Learn how to achieve this by attaching an native event handler to the document."
-title: "Handle clicks outside of React components"
+title: 'Handle clicks outside of React components'
-url: "/blog/react/handle-outside-clicks"
+url: '/blog/react/handle-outside-clicks'
 ---

 Sometimes it's useful to detect clicks outside of a React component to alter its state.
 A common use case could be a popover which should close if clicked outside of it.
 This post describes how to implement this into your React component.